-8.4.4.
+9.4.4.
 ON-OFF (input) and SYSTEM-ON (output)

-The SE873 module has three power states: OFF, RESET, and ON.
+The SE868-V3 module has three power states: OFF, RESET, and ON.
+The ON state has three substates: HIBERNATE, STANDBY, and RUN.

-The OFF state is when power is removed from the module.
+The OFF state exists when power is removed from the module.

 Upon initial application of power, the module enters the RESET state until the internal reset process is completed.
-It then transitions to the ON state.
+It then transitions (at least briefly) to the ON state.

-In the ON state, the module will transition to either the RUN or HIBERNATE substate depending on the ON-OFF pin status.
+In the ON state, the module will transition to either the RUN or HIBERNATE substate depending on the status of the ON-OFF pin.

-If the ON-OFF pin is high, the module will transition to the RUN substate.

-If the ON-OFF pin is low, the module will transition to the HIBERNATE substate.
+- If the ON-OFF pin is high, the module will transition to the RUN substate. - If the ON-OFF pin is low, the module will transition to the HIBERNATE substate.